-- Faculty must demonstrate knowledge of simulation by completing the Nursing Program training available on the learning management system (LMS) and submitting evidence of successful completion of the t online LMS training, including the "Teaching with Simulation" modules developed by the University of Washington or comparable training before conducting any simulated experiences.
-(Exhibit A) - 2.
-Faculty are encouraged to attain on-going knowledge of simulation through formalized training that includes basic, intermediate and/or advanced provided by California Simulation Alliance (CSA), National League of Nursing (NLN), International Nursing Association for Clinical Simulation & Learning (INACSL), Society for Simulation in Healthcare (SSIH), and/or through mentoring by an expert in simulation.
+- Faculty must demonstrate knowledge of simulation by completing the Nursing Program training available on the learning management system (LMS) and submitting evidence of successful completion of the online LMS training, including the "Teaching with Simulation" modules developed by the University of Washington or comparable training before conducting any simulated experiences.
+(Exhibit A) - Faculty are encouraged to attain on-going knowledge of simulation through formalized training that includes basic, intermediate and/or advanced courses provided by California Simulation Alliance (CSA), National League of Nursing (NLN), International Nursing Association for Clinical Simulation & Learning (INACSL), Society for Simulation in Healthcare (SSIH), and/or through mentoring by an expert in simulation.
 (Exhibit A) - 3.
-Faculty should select a valid, reliable and evidence-based scenario that is scripted, such as those developed by the NLN or CSA, and meets the course learning outcomes; faculty should use an established evidence-based design template when creating simulation-based activity, e.g., NLN, CSA, (refer to INACSL Standard: Simulation Design Template References) - Faculty should use a structured approach to allow progression through phases of debriefing (reaction, analysis, summary) such as a current standardized debriefing model: Debriefing with Good Judgement (Rudolph et al., 2006); Ee-Chats (Overstreet, 2010); CARPER's Ways of Knowing (Johns, 1995) (Exhibit B) - 5.
-Faculty should determine an evaluation method or process for assessment of learners and simulated experience during the design phase with consideration of program adopted methods, i.e., Professional Behaviors & Safety, Assessment, Prioritization &

-Clinical Reasoning, Intervention & Evaluation (PAPIE) Simulation Evaluation Tool (Exhibit C)
+Faculty are to select the type of immersive simulation (MF, HF, SP, XR) that includes a valid, reliable and evidence-based scenario that is scripted, such as those developed by the NLN or CSA, and meets the course learning outcomes; faculty should use an established evidence-based design template when creating simulation-based activity, e.g., NLN, CSA, (refer to INACSL Standard: Simulation Design Template References). - Faculty are to use a structured approach to allow progression through phases of debriefing (reaction, analysis, summary) such as a current standardized debriefing model: Debriefing with Good Judgement (Rudolph et al., 2006); Ee-Chats (Overstreet, 2010); CARPER's Ways of Knowing (Johns, 1995), PEARLS Debriefing Tool.
+(Exhibit B) - 5.
+Faculty are to determine an evaluation method or process for assessment of learners participating in the simulated experience during the design phase with consideration of program adopted methods, i.e., Professional Behaviors & Safety, Assessment, Prioritization & Clinical Reasoning, Intervention & Evaluation (PAPIE) Simulation Evaluation Tool for mid-/ high-fidelity and standardized patient simulation.
+(Exhibit C)

-6. Faculty should facilitate best practices in debriefing when using video recording by aligning the scenario objectives, consistency in debriefing practice, learner-centered approaches, reflective discussion, and communication of pre-defined guidelines for learners during simulation (Exhibit D)
+- 6. Faculty are to determine a valid feedback tool before the simulation to use in evaluating learner competency during the simulated experience, i.e., Creighton Competency Evaluation Instrument (CCEI) or Lasater Clinical Judgement Rubric; the clinical team should agree on the tool, timing and method in which to provide feedback to student learners.
+(Exhibit D) - 7.
+Faculty are to facilitate best practices in debriefing and reflective learning when using video recording by aligning the scenario objectives, consistency in debriefing practice, learner-centered approaches, reflective discussion, and communication of pre-defined guidelines for learners during simulation.
+(Exhibit E)